reactive/data-client/docs/core/api/useCache.md

 Data rendering without the fetch.

-General purpose store access can be useful when the data's existance is of interest (like if a user is authenticated), or general purpose store access like [Query](/rest/api/Query).
+Access any [Endpoint](/rest/api/Endpoint)'s response.
+If the response does not exist, returns `undefined`.
+This can be used to check for an `Endpoint's` existance like for authentication.

 `useCache()` is reactive to data [mutations](../getting-started/mutations.md); rerendering only when necessary.